tokejepsen/ftrack-event-server/README.md

 python ftrack-event-server/server.py PATH/TO/A/PLUGIN PATH/TO/OTHER/PLUGINS
 ```
  - ftrack-event-server will look for all python scripts in a directory, and execute them.
+ - You can either pass in a directory or the file path.

 - Setup ```FTRACK_EVENT_SERVER_PLUGINS``` to the directories of the plugins.